Cody Bellinger Preview, Player Props: Cubs vs. Rockies

 Cody Bellinger At The Plate

-- Among the qualifying hitters in baseball, he ranks sixth in batting average, 25th in on-base percentage, and eighth in slugging.
+- He ranks sixth in batting average, 26th in on base percentage, and eighth in slugging among qualified hitters in MLB play.

+- In 76.3% of his 114 games this season, Bellinger has picked up at least one hit.
+He's also had 40 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.